 FDIC Insurance:

-The most critical safety net for any bank in the US is FDIC insurance.
-Wells Fargo, like most US banks, is FDIC-insured up to $250,000 per depositor, for each account ownership category.
+FDIC insurance is the most critical safety net for any bank in the US.
+Wells Fargo, like most US banks, is FDIC-insured up to $250,000 per depositor for each account ownership category.

-This means, even if the bank fails, your deposits are protected by the government up to that limit.
+This means that even if the bank fails, the government will protect your deposits up to a certain limit.

 Financial Strength: